oracle-livelabs/apex/online-bookstore-app/downloads/downloads.md

 ## Task 4: Update the Web Credential and Generative AI

-Note: If you already have an OCI key pair, you may skip the step 1.
+Note: If you already have an OCI key pair, you may skip Step 1.

 To Generate the API Keys using OCI Console: